Welcome to my special bootcamp for learning how to speed up WordPress sites.

 I love that my course gets straight to the point using as little explanation as necessary.
 I don’t over-explain things to “add value”.
 The lessons are modular; split into small easily-digested chunks, and will be added to and updated over time.

-I also cover overall speed optimization strategy and the process of “code to load” rather than just a random checklist of things to do.
-I’ve even coached people who are really “famous” for speed optimization and also selling their own speed optimization courses out there.
+I cover overall speed optimization strategy and the process of “code to load” rather than just a random checklist of things to do.
+I’ve also coached other “famous” speed optimization people who are also selling their own speed optimization courses/services out there.
+Some of them have even given up on that business and decided to promote my course (as an affiliate) instead.
+So take that for what it’s worth.

 If I buy this course, can I ask Johnny questions?